High-degree cubature on Wiener space through unshuffle expansions: Background on algebra and cubature

 is a basis of $T(V)$, called the symmetrised Poincaré-Birkhoff-Witt (PBW) basis. \end{corollary}

 \begin{remark} We take a moment to reflect on the difference between \eqref{eq:expansion} and the expression of $x$ in a basis \eqref{eq:PBW}.
-The latter is the choice made in \cite{LV04} and has the benefit that the expression of $x \in T(V)$ as a commutative polynomial in the Hall elements is then unique.
+The latter is the choice made in \cite{LV04} and has the benefit that the expression of $x \in T(V)$ as a commutative polynomial in the Hall elements is unique.
 On the other hand, there is no canonical choice of a Hall basis, and such bases are inherently designed to break the symmetry; for example, the Lyndon Hall basis depends on the choice of a frame on $V$.
 As a consequence, expansions in Hall bases generally involve little structure and are therefore not easy to present concisely.
 On the other hand, \eqref{eq:expansion}, while not an expansion in a particular basis of $\mathcal L(V)$---the set $\{\e(w) \mid w \text{ word}\}$ is necessarily a dependent spanning set of $\mathcal L(V)$, even if the letters in $w$ are only taken to belong to a basis of $V$---has the property of only using the intrinsic structure of the Hopf algebra $(T(V), \otimes, \Delta_\shuffle)$.
 One significant benefit is that high-degree identities become tractable and presentable in a fraction of the space, thanks to the use of compact algebraic notation.
-Identities like \eqref{eq:expansion} may contain many cancellations, absent when expanding in a Hall basis.
-This is not a problem, however, since any formula that is mathematically derived using \eqref{eq:expansion} can always be implemented in a PBW basis. \end{remark}
+Moreover, any formula that is mathematically derived using \eqref{eq:expansion} can always be implemented in a PBW basis.
+To illustrate this point, in \autoref{app:lyndon} we compute the images of the Eulerian idempotents of words of degree up to 5 (those needed in \autoref{theorem:deg_7_cubature_formula}) in the Lyndon Basis. \end{remark}

 Throughout this paper, $V$ will be $\mathbb R^{1+d}$, and we denote $\epsilon_0,\epsilon_1,\ldots,\epsilon_d$ its canonical frame.
 The zero-th coordinate will be reserved for the drift, which has twice the regularity of Brownian motion, and will therefore be given double the weight as the other coordinates, thus resulting in an inhomogeneously graded tensor algebra.
 It will be convenient to define